entozoon/psion-pi/README.md

 ## Overclock

 Make sure to use a heat sink!
-A fan would let us go up to 1.4ghz
+A fan would let us go up to 1.4ghz.
+If it freezes, the overclocking is too high.

 ```bash
 sudo nano /boot/config.txt